mphowardlab/essential-math/first-order-odes/separable.md

 # Separable differential equations
 > ### Example 1
-The iceman Ötzi was found to have 52.5% of the C^{14} of a living organism.
+The iceman Ötzi was found to have 52.5% of the C{sup}`14` of a living organism.
-If the half-life of the C^{14} is 5715 years, how long ago did Ötzi die if C^{14} disappears by the first-order reaction?
+If the half-life of the C{sup}`14`is 5715 years, how long ago did Ötzi die if C{sup}`14` disappears by the first-order reaction?

 $$
 \frac{dc}{dt} = -kc%